khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/README.md

 You should also expect bite-size code snippets for each section.
 This will allow you to obtain multiple pieces of knowledge in fewer than one minute.
 I included the link to the resources for every tools introduced in case you want to explore them further.

 ## About This Book
-This book includes more than 700 tips and tools I have shared daily on my website, [CodeCut](https://codecut.ai/).
-If you want to get the updated of new tips on your mailbox, you can subscribe to my website.
+This book includes more than 800 tips and tools I have shared daily on my website, [CodeCut](https://codecut.ai/?utm_source=github&utm_medium=efficient_python_tricks&utm_campaign=about_this_book).
+If you want to get the updated of new tips on your mailbox, you can subscribe to [my newsletter](https://codecut.ai/daily-tips-form/?utm_source=github&utm_medium=efficient_python_tricks&utm_campaign=subscribe_to_newsletter).

 ## About The Author

 ![image](img/mypic.jpeg)

 Khuyen Tran wrote over 150 data science articles with 100k+ views per month on Towards Data Science.
-She also wrote 500+ daily data science tips at [CodeCut](https://codecut.ai/).
+She also wrote 800+ daily data science tips at [CodeCut](https://codecut.ai/?utm_source=github&utm_medium=efficient_python_tricks&utm_campaign=about_khuyen_tran).
 Her current mission is to make open-source more accessible to the data science community.